Marble Brewery (Manchester, England): Marble Arch Inn

-The Marble Arch was built in 1888 in Ancoats, with a facade of polished red granite.
-It became a Grade II Listed Building on 20 June 1998.
+The Marble Arch Inn was built in 1888 in Ancoats, with a façade of polished red granite.
+It became a Grade II listed building on 20 June 1988.
 Inside, the pub has a high, glazed ceiling, ceramic walls and a bar that slopes down with the hill.

-After years in the hands of various breweries, it was bought by a local CAMRA member, Mr John Worthington, in 1984 who made it a free house.
+After years in the hands of various breweries, it was bought by a local CAMRA member, John Worthington, in 1984 who made it a free house.
 There have been subsequent changes of ownership, and structural alterations to accommodate the brewing plant.

-Former Pubs
+Former pubs

-Marble Beer House

 The Marble Beer House in Chorlton-cum-Hardy was the second outlet for Marble beers.
-However this was sold and is now known as just "The Beer House".
+However, this was sold and is now known as just "The Beer House".

-57 Thomas St

 57 Thomas St in the Northern Quarter of Manchester city centre was the third outlet for Marble beers.
-This was sold in summer 2020 to Fierce Beers.
+This was sold in summer 2020 to Fierce Beers brewery.